 All Arts and Humanities Program (AHP) Artists-in-Residence are now working from home as we comply with COVID-19 protocols in MedStar Georgetown University Hospital, meaning all in-person stretch breaks and yoga classes in the hospital have been paused.

 However, AHP Artists-in-Residence have been hard at work!
 They are creating stretch break and yoga class videos for you.
 Below is a video of a stretch break made by AHP Artist-in-Residence Katie Harris Banks for you to move at home with her:

 For more stretch breaks (seated and standing options), visit the Georgetown Lombardi Arts and Humanities YouTube page.

-Currently, the Arts and Humanities boasts hospital stretch breaks and lunchtime yoga sessions on Mondays, Wednesdays, Thursdays and Fridays.
+The Arts and Humanities provides hospital stretch breaks and lunchtime yoga sessions on Mondays and Thursdays.
 The “Ready to Move” program serves more over a 150 staff members per week.
-The noontime yoga courses have expanded so much we often run out of yoga mats and have begun asking participants to bring their own.
-Whereas three years ago it was unusual to get more than 6 people in a class, now it is unusual to get less than 8!
+The noontime yoga courses have expanded so much we often run out of yoga mats.
+We have begun asking participants to bring their own.
+Three years ago it was unusual to get more than 6 people in a class, now it is unusual to get less than 8!

 Our yoga classes have grown in size significantly this year – we have some dedicated staff members who attend almost every yoga session offered.
-Deborah Riley teaches yoga on Mondays, Alison teaches yoga on Wednesdays, and Katie Harris Banks teaches yoga on Thursdays.
+Katie Harris Banks provides yoga on Mondays, and Alison Waldman teaches yoga on Thursdays.